2024 Welsh government crisis: The COVID-19 messages controversy

 During the inquiry into the COVID-19 pandemic response, Gething stated that he had not deliberately deleted any messages from his phone.
 However, on 7 May 2024, Nation.Cymru obtained text messages from Gething in a Welsh Government group chat, in which he said "I'm deleting the messages in this group.
 They can be captured in an FOI [Freedom of Information request] and I think we are all in the right place on the choice being made."
 Gething denied allegations of perjury put to him by Rhun ap Iorwerth in First Minister's Questions the same day, describing the allegations as 'obnoxious'.

 A few days later, Gething removed Hannah Blythyn from her role as Minister for Social Partnership, alleging that she was the leak of the text messages.
-Blythyn denied this and was replaced by Sarah Murphy on 17 May.
+Blythyn denied this; she was replaced by Sarah Murphy on 17 May.

 Breakdown of the co-operation agreement

 On 17 May 2024, Rhun ap Iorwerth announced that Plaid Cymru had withdrawn from the co-operation agreement with Welsh Labour, six months earlier than intended.
 Ap Iorwerth stated: "I remain deeply concerned that the First Minister has failed to pay back the £200,000 donation to his leadership campaign from a company convicted of environmental offences, and believe it demonstrates a significant lack of judgment."

 This withdrawal left Gething leading a minority administration, weakening his position significantly and making it much more difficult to pass legislation.